Lamu Island Kenya Travel Guide

 Always ask permission before taking photos of people.

-Be mindful of local customs and traditions, specifically during religious holidays like Ramadan.
+Be mindful of local customs and traditions, especially in religious holidays like Ramadan.

 Your choices positively contribute to Lamu's future and its inhabitants.